zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 If the user does not wish to place the validity bond, they may instead create the market as _advised_ and only place a smaller _advisory bond_.
 The [Advisory Committee] then decides if the market is valid.
-Until this decision is made, no liquidity pool may be deployed for the market and no full sets may be bought or sold.
+Until this decision is made, no liquidity pool may be deployed for the market and no complete sets may be bought or sold.

 If the market is deemed valid according to the [market creation rules], the